 Akira held in her tears as she scrunched up her face.
-They’re always so mean to her, just because she’s small and has no powers.
-They think they’re all better than her.
-Well, she’ll show them.
+They are always so mean to her, just because she is small and has no powers.
+They think they are all better than her.
+Well, she will show them.

-She pulled herself to her feet and walked over to the stairs; the mean boy had climbed up.
+Akira pulled herself to her feet and walked over to the stairs that the mean boy had just climbed up.
 She took a deep breath, then climbed the stairs.
-She got to the top of the stairs and frowned; she can’t reach the monkey bars.
+She got to the top of the stairs and frowned.
+She cannot reach the monkey bars.
 She is too small.
 She could hear the other children laughing at her.

 A strong wind blew, making her swing back and forth.
-She knows one of the kids was using their power, but she doesn’t care.
-She’s going to…she cried out when the gust of wind made her lose her grip, and she started to fall.
-This will hurt a lot.
+She knows one of the kids was using their power, but she does not care.
+She is going to… Akira cried out when a gust of wind made her lose her grip, and she started to fall.

-Passed a small park, he heard children laughing, and felt a hard wind blow.
+Wolfric passed a small park and heard children laughing as he felt a stiff wind blow.
 Children playing with their powers is always a disaster.
 He should know, his nieces and nephews have destroyed their parents’ house more than once.

 He heard a scream and turned just in time to watch a girl use her powers to blow a very small child off the monkey bars.
 Without a thought, he rushed to the aid of the child.
-He skidded in the sand under her just as she landed.
-The air was knocked from his lungs.
-He grunted and closed his eyes, the small child in his arms was crying, and no one seemed to rush to her aid.
+He skidded in the sand under her just as she landed, and the air was knocked from his lungs.
+Wolfric grunted and closed his eyes.
+The small child in his arms was crying, and no one seemed to rush to her aid.

 Wolfric looked up just as she wiped her nose with her arm.
 He looked into the most beautiful eyes he has ever seen.
 The amber color was bright and shined like a torch.
-He swallowed as he tucked a hair behind her ear.
+He swallowed and tucked a hair behind her ear.

 “Are you all right?” he whispered.